JetBrains/intellij-sdk-docs/topics/ui/controls/table.md

 Show a separate dialog for non-text data, for example, a color chooser for colors.

 Do **not** show a separate dialog for editing simple data rows without a compound preview (an example of a compound preview can be found in <ui-path>Settings | Editor | Language Injections</ui-path>).
-For example, there is no need in a separate dialog in the <ui-path>Settings | Appearance & Behavior | Path Variables</ui-path> table, as all editing could be done in place.
+For example, there is no need for a separate dialog in the <ui-path>Settings | Appearance & Behavior | Path Variables</ui-path> table, as all editing could be done in place.

 If it’s possible to enumerate less than 15 most likely or valid variants, show a combobox-like configurable with a down-arrow icon and a popup on click: